 - Customizable voicemail to email: Set your voicemail for different situations, so you can arrange a message if, for instance, you are away visiting a client or away on holidays.
 Furthermore, you can arrange it so that your voicemails are sent as an audio attachment on an email.
 This way, even if you are on-premise, you are still able to access your email.

-- Conference calls: Several users can easily be patched into a call at once, as well as external speakers, so you can arrange a conference call with very little hassle.
+- Conference calls: Several users can easily be patched into a call at once, as well as external callers, so you can arrange a conference call simply and effectively.

 - Remote connectivity: Modern, digital PBX systems allow those from outside the office to connect to it through the internet, as well.
 As such, you can check your voicemails, or look at the user and call data no matter where you are.

 The features available with on-premise PBX systems can vary from system to system.
 If you want to ensure that your highest priority features are included in your office phone system, we would be delighted to discuss these options with you.
 We work with NEC, Unify, Wildix and Panasonic systems predominately.
 Meeting your needs is our top priority and we have the technology to ensure it happens.